 - Best nightlife – Two Brothers Tavern

-- Best all-around accommodation – Swift House Inn
+- Place to stay – Swift House Inn

 1. UVM Morgan Horse Farm

 Address: 74 Battell Dr, Weybridge, VT 05753